Errrneist/AIARG-UWKWT-Calibration-Driver/README.md

 * Update 20180301: There is a Functions VI being created to demonstrate the features in the program.
 #### Stage II: Framework Development
 * Update 20180315: There is a "BIG BUG" issue that sample button doesn't latch when pressed once.
-* Update 20180322: There is a ES file "Normal Beam.vi" File (MK-I) that demonstrates a big chunk of the program.
+* Update 20180322: There is a ES file "Normal Beam.vi" File (MK-I) that demonstrates basic functions of the program.
 * Update 20180323: Fixed a bug of connecting the axis of the plot to opposite side, and restructured the code.
 * Update 20180324: Fixed a small issue that the sample button does not latch.
 * Update 20180325: Project continueing permitted by Boeing.
 Determined future features to add.